Let Your Property

 7 Free Things To Do In May Half Term In Oxford & The Cotswolds

-With the school holidays fast approaching it can often be difficult finding something to do every day to keep yourself and your kids busy.
+With the school holidays fast approaching finding something to do every day to keep yourself and your kids busy can be tough.
 Luckily though, Oxford and the surrounding Cotswolds area have a plethora of free things to do and see.
 From exploring historic buildings and stunning gardens to discovering local wildlife and beautiful countryside, there’s something here for everyone.

-Read on for our locals guide on the top 7 free things to do in May half term in Oxford and the Cotswolds.
+Check out our guide on the top 7 free things to do this May half term in Oxford and the Cotswolds.

 1. Walk the Cotswolds Way